AndrewJBateman/pern-stack-auth/README.md

 # Portfolio Angular

-Angular 7 app for a portfolio website.
+Angular 7 app using Angular Bootstrap to create a portfolio website.

 *** Note: to open web links in a new window use: _ctrl+click on link_**